Trailblazer guidebooks provide practical information on specific routes in less accessible parts of the world.

 Its development as a national trail was approved in 1998, but it was not until May 2007 that the trail was formally launched, one of just 15 in England and Wales.
 During the transition, several changes were made to the route, and others are still in the offing, although for the most part the original paths remain open.

-The path is the responsibility of the National Trail Officer, under the auspices of the Cotswold Way National Trail Office (see box p41).
+The path is the responsibility of the National Trail Officer, under the auspices of the Cotswold Way National Trail Office (see box p42).

 Look at a geological map of England and it is immediately clear that the origins of the present-day Cotswolds lie in the Jurassic period.
-Geological maps show a continuous swathe of Jurassic-age rocks extending all the way from Dorset to the Yorkshire coast, with the most complete and impressive outcrop making up the Cotswold Hills.
-These rocks, formed between 145 and 199 million years ago, include silts, clays and sands, as well as the famous Cotswold limestone.
+Such maps show a continuous swathe of Jurassic-age rocks, formed between 199 and 145 million years ago, extending all the way from Dorset to the Yorkshire coast, with the most complete and impressive outcrop making up the Cotswold Hills.

-The Gloucestershire Geology Trust (tel 01452-864438, www.glosgeo trust.org.uk) is committed to studying and conserving the region’s geological heritage, and to recording regionally important geological sites.
-There are plans in hand to develop a geology trail along the Cotswold Way, but in the meantime, the trust publishes a series of trail guides (£2 each).
-Entitled Gloucestershire Uncovered, each covers locations along the route, including Cleeve Hill Common, Leckhampton Hill and Crickley Hill.
+Gloucestershire Geology Trust (www.glosgeotrust.org.uk) is committed to studying and conserving the region’s geological heritage, and to recording regionally important geological sites.
+The trust publishes a series of trail guides (£2 each) entitled Gloucestershire Uncovered, which include Cleeve Hill Common, Leckhampton Hill and Crickley Hill.

 Familiarity with the Cotswolds – or at least with the tourist areas in the north – might lead to a sense that the Cotswold Way is little more than a walk in the park.
 While it would be unreasonable to suggest that it is seriously challenging, it would be equally wrong to underestimate the quite literal ups and downs of a route that takes you from just above sea level to 1066ft (325m) and back over a distance of around 100 miles.